it's a game

 >having better access to tools to carry out a given tasks means you want to be a slave to corporations

-I mean, you didn't need to point out you were a retard, you posted shitty Reddit memes, that's a given.
+I mean, you didn't need to point out you were a moron, you posted shitty Reddit memes, that's a given.

 It's funny how types like you will sperg out about "NPCs", yet you react exactly the same as they do.
 You are an NPC.
 You get triggered at things completely out of context.